bj0ris/todo-list/bjorn_outline.md

 **Bjorn**:
 *I think we can implement a master user, and maybe even varying access (like add collaborators on github).
 Allthough probably not in v.1.0.
 We probably want to focus on making the basic app first, but it is definitely somehing we'll implement eventually.
 Regarding backend and database.
 I think we already require a simple backend and we can "fake" a database with a JSON file.
 This isn't that much of a hassle though and will probably make implementing a database easier later on.*

+**Saad**:
+*I don't know if you got the chance to look at my app flow chart yet, but where I'm going with this is kind of a cloud-based to do list.
+If we can make it cloud-based, I don't think we'll need to worry as much about creating master users for lists.*

 ---

 ## Future feature